markhj/zeronetics/README.md

 ## 🌿 Features

+🔨 **Code-first** **3D game engine** providing you with a growing list of tools to build games and graphics applications.

+🎮 **Controls** are easy to set up and manage with a flexible and swappable mappings.
+Using **Control Assist Systems** it's even easy to create common use-cases such as free-moving camera.

+✏️ Zeronetics comes bundled with an **Editor** used to visually create your game world.

-**Decoupling and modularity** makes it easy to swap modules.
+📦 **Decoupling and modularity** makes it easy to swap modules.
 For example, you could replace the "out of the box"-OpenGL renderer with your own.

-...
-That's about it for now 😐 This is, like, version ``0.1.x``.
+_**More to be added as the project grows**_ 😊

 ## 🪲 Requests and bugs